maja4s91/Advice-generator-app/README.md

 #Advice generator application

-This aplication generates a new piece of advice simply by clicking the dice icon.
+This application generates a new piece of advice simply by clicking the dice icon.